 Because the Amazon Influencer program is an extension of the existing Amazon Associates program, if you are already promoting Amazon products, you’ll automatically get access to the new influencer tools once you apply.

-In order to apply for the Amazon Influencer Program, you must have either a YouTube, Instagram, Twitter or Facebook account.
+In order to apply for the Amazon Influencer Program, you must have either a YouTube, Instagram, Twitter or Facebook account with over 200 followers.
+However, you are more likely to qualify if you have at least 1000 followers.

 It doesn’t matter what topics you cover on your channel and influencers may participate in the program across most categories except sex, drugs, guns etc… Basically, if you talk about anything “sensitive”, you probably won’t get approved.